Micro-sustainability: Individual actions

 Micro-sustainability is the result of individuals and communities practicing sustainable living.
 Sustainable living is a lifestyle that attempts to conserve natural resources.
 Within an individual household, this can include reducing the water footprint and domestic energy consumption of the building.

 Water footprint

+Like the common concept of the carbon footprint, people can also have a water footprint.
+Water footprint helps with determining how much fresh water is used and polluted by a given person.
 With a typical American single-family home using 70 US gallons (260 L) per person per day indoors, household appliances such as toilets, showers, dishwashers, and washing machines can be upgraded to reduce water usage.

 Energy consumption

 The residential sector accounts of 21% of total U.S. energy usage, with approximately 40% of the energy used in homes being used for heating.
 Individuals can reduce their heating loads by improving their building insulation, improving building airtightness and installing smart thermostat.
 Other measures outside of reducing the heating load include purchasing energy-efficient appliances and recycling energy intensive materials.

 Consumer preferences

 As individuals become more aware of environmental problems that exist, their consumption decisions can promote green designs and ultimately affect the types of products on the market.
 In a study that looked at consumer preferences for sustainability with respect to mobile phones, it found that consumers are not only interested in the physical product but also raw material sourcing and end of life product disposal.
 As a result, the study found that major manufacturers consider sustainability in their marketing and products.

 Other studies have looked at consumer preferences regarding sustainably sourced food.
 Food sustainability can reduce the use of natural resources and limit waste.
 These improvements in food sustainability can have larger, global benefits such as reducing greenhouse gas emissions, water usage, and waste.
 One study found that consumers who spent more time looking at the sustainability labels were individuals who cared more about sustainably sourced food, and who were more likely to select products with this labeling.
 Another study showed that not only does sustainable labeling cause consumers to look at the product for longer, but that the consumer choices as a result of that labeling is significant and positive.
 This means that if consumers value sustainable products that are verified through labeling and are more likely to purchase these products, then food producers and marketers can use this information to provide products that consumer is interested in.
 Additionally, if consumers are buying more of a product, they are also incentivizing and rewarding producers that are willing to responsibly source food.